v79/Cantilever/DevDiary/posts/generating-an-index-page.md

 This is now working - and indeed the [Cantilevers homepage](https://www.cantilevers.org/) has been built using this approach.
 It is generic, and not specific to index.html - well, almost.

 In order to display the home page list of posts, the `index.html.hbs` template needs to have access to the `structure.json` file, which contains a complete list of all the posts on the website.
 This is different from how _bascule_ did it, which would essentially recompile the project model in memory to generate the index page.
 Further work on this is required, but for now, it works.

+## And the terribly wrong thing...?

+All those triple-dash separators inside the sample markdown block where playing havoc with my metadata parser.
+I may need to consider a different separator.
+Something weird.
+Maybe â–¶ï